Secrets Management

 Secrets Management for Kubernetes Workloads

 Section titled “Secrets Management for Kubernetes Workloads”This guide explains how to securely manage and expose secrets to your Runway Kubernetes workloads (GKE and EKS).
-Runway uses GitLab’s Vault installation to securely store secrets, which are then automatically made available as environment variables to your containers.
+Runway uses GitLab’s Vault installation to securely store secrets, which are then automatically made available as environment variables or mounted as files to your containers.

 Overview